shaetrainor/shaetrainor.github.io/_posts/2025-09-27-interests.md

 image: scrock.jpg
 ---

-# Interests

-This page is about the things that keep me curious, balanced, and grounded.
-Some of them make me think, some of them get me outside, and most of them do both.
+Outside of work, I'm into things that either make me think or get me outside, usually both.

----

-## What I Follow
+### What I Follow

-I like seeing how technology actually changes the world.
-Not just new apps or product launches, but the bigger shifts that change how people live and how industries work.
-AI, automation, and large-scale infrastructure are areas I keep an eye on because they shape the future in ways we’re only starting to understand.
+I'm interested in how technology actually changes things.
+Not just new features or product launches, but the shifts that alter how entire industries work or how people solve problems.
+AI developments, infrastructure at scale, automation that actually matters.
+I like understanding what's being built and why it might stick.

----

-## What I Read
+### What I Read

-I’m into articles that explain why things work the way they do.
-That could be how cities grow, why a strategy succeeds in business, or what drives trends in sports and culture.
-I like pieces that connect dots I wouldn’t have linked on my own.
+I like articles that explain why things work the way they do.
+How cities grow, why certain business strategies succeed, what drives trends in sports or culture.
+I'm not looking for hot takes.
+I want the deep dive that connects ideas I wouldn't have linked on my own.
+The Atlantic, Stratechery, and random Substacks usually give me that.

----

-## What I Learn
+### What I Learn

-I take courses in Python, SQL, and analytics because they matter for what I do every day.
-I also dig into subjects like geography and psychology just because they interest me.
-Learning across different areas keeps me sharp and gives me new ways to see things.
+I take courses in Python, SQL, and analytics because they matter for what I do.
+But I also learn about urban geography and psychology just because they're interesting.
+To me, being good at your job and being an interesting person aren't the same thing.
+You need both.

----

-## What Keeps Me Grounded
+### What Keeps Me Grounded

-Boston sports are always in the background.
-I play golf, spend time by the ocean whenever I can, and go fly fishing when the chance comes up.
-Being outside helps me slow down, think clearly, and stay connected to what matters.
+Boston sports are a constant.
+I play golf when I can, spend time near the ocean as much as possible, and fly fish when the timing works out.
+Being outside isn't just a break from work.
+It's where I actually think clearly and remember what matters.